monthenry/monthenry/README.md

 ## Hi there, I'm Henry 👋

-### I'm a Student, a Developer and the co-founder of the startup OnTable !
+### I'm a french Computer Science student !

-- 🔭 I’m currently working on a [website][ontable] intended to help restaurants!
+- 🔭 I’m currently looking for a 3 month internship (would love to work with Machine Learning and/or Python)!
-- 🌱 I’m learning AngularJS
+- 🌱 I’m learning Pytorch
-- 🥅 2021 Goals: Get out of my comfort zone by using new languages !
+- 🥅 2022 Goals: Contribute to open source projects !
-- ⚡ Fun fact: I love sports and music (especially accordion).
+- ⚡ Fun fact: I love sports and music.

 ### Languages and Tools: